-- WAT1.1.1 The Orange County Water, Wastewater and Reclaimed Water Master Plan documents (Master Plan) shall identify and provide for the correction of water, wastewater and reclaimed water system deficiencies. - WAT1.1.2 Orange County shall review the Master Plan every five years, updating when necessary, and shall review and update the Water Supply Facilities Work Plan (Work Plan) within 18 months of the update to the Regional Water Supply Plans (last updated in November 2015) to identify system deficiencies and, if necessary, implement a plan for correction.
-The Work Plan (Orange County Water Supply Facilities Work Plan, Fiscal Year 2017/2018 to 2027/2028), prepared by the Orange County Utilities Department in conjunction with the Planning Division, is herein adopted, by reference, as data, analysis and supporting documentation for the element. - WAT1.1.3 A Capital Improvements Program, consistent with the Master Plan and Work Plan, shall be prepared annually in order to provide improvements and expansion to the existing Orange County Utilities water, wastewater, and reclaimed water systems to meet or exceed the adopted levels of service as defined in Policies WAT1.2.5 and WAT1.2.6. - WAT1.1.4 Owners of existing package treatment facilities in Orange County, not regulated by the Public Service Commission, are required to adopt a financial plan providing for connection to an area-wide wastewater system within five years after the date on which the system is available within one-quarter (1/4) mile. - WAT1.1.5 Orange County shall continue to implement the sewer assessment system, which monitors the quality of the gravity and pump functions of the Orange County Utilities wastewater system. - WAT1.1.6 Wastewater treatment package plants in Orange County, not regulated by the Public Service Commission, shall not be expanded to accommodate new or expanded development.
+- WAT1.1.1 The Orange County Water, Wastewater and Reclaimed Water Master Plan documents (Master Plan) shall identify and provide for the correction of water, wastewater and reclaimed water system deficiencies. - WAT1.1.2 Orange County shall review the Master Plan every five years, updating when necessary, and shall review and update the Water Supply Facilities Work Plan (Work Plan) within 18 months of the update to the Regional Water Supply Plans (last updated in November 2020) to identify system deficiencies and, if necessary, implement a plan for correction.
+The Work Plan (Orange County Water Supply Facilities Work Plan, Fiscal Year 2021/2022 to 2021/2032), dated May 10, 2022, prepared by the Orange County Utilities Department in conjunction with the Planning Division, is herein adopted, by reference, as data, analysis and supporting documentation for the element.
+[Amended 07/22; Ord.
+2022-18 (2022-1-B-WSFWP-10] - WAT1.1.3 A Capital Improvements Program, consistent with the Master Plan and Work Plan, shall be prepared annually in order to provide improvements and expansion to the existing Orange County Utilities water, wastewater, and reclaimed water systems to meet or exceed the adopted levels of service as defined in Policies WAT1.2.5 and WAT1.2.6. - WAT1.1.4 Owners of existing package treatment facilities in Orange County, not regulated by the Public Service Commission, are required to adopt a financial plan providing for connection to an area-wide wastewater system within five years after the date on which the system is available within one-quarter (1/4) mile. - WAT1.1.5 Orange County shall continue to implement the sewer assessment system, which monitors the quality of the gravity and pump functions of the Orange County Utilities wastewater system. - WAT1.1.6 Wastewater treatment package plants in Orange County, not regulated by the Public Service Commission, shall not be expanded to accommodate new or expanded development.
 This policy shall not preclude the usage of interim wastewater systems constructed for new development approved in accordance with Policy WAT1.2.13.